antifuchs/cl-stripe/README.md

 * Underscores in the HTTP API (e.g., `trial_end`) become hyphens in the CL API (e.g., `trial-end`).
-* All responses are returned as cl-stripe:sstruct objects, which are nicely-printing wrappers around st-json:jso (see below).
+* All responses are returned as `stripe:sstruct` objects, which are nicely-printing wrappers around st-json:jso (see below).
 * `card` parameters can be a string to specify a token or a [plist](http://www.lispworks.com/documentation/HyperSpec/Body/26_glo_p.htm#property_list)